Marvel’s Darth Maul #1-5 IS PART OF THE CURRENT STAR WARS CANON. CHECK OUT THE TIMELINE.

-Set before Episode I: The Phantom Menace, I believe this trade tells the earliest canonical story in the current continuity.
+Set before Episode I: The Phantom Menace, I believe Marvel’s Darth Maul tells the earliest story in the current canon.
 Which is nice.
 But its position in the timeline doesn’t really matter.
 It’s so close to Episode I in terms of setting and galactic status quo that you can barely tell the difference.
-And Maul himself is very much the character we met there.
-This self-contained adventure doesn’t manage to add any details that might recontextualise Maul’s role in The Phantom Menace, nor, crucially, does it really cement his place in the new canon.
+And Darth Maul himself is very much the character we met there.
+This self-contained adventure doesn’t manage to add any details that might recontextualize Maul’s role in The Phantom Menace, nor, crucially, does it really cement his place in the new canon.

 Maul’s off-the-books mission also includes bounty hunters Cad Bane and Aurra Sing, who were some of the cooler, more interesting antagonists in the Clone Wars series but are underused here as the story pivots ceaselessly around Maul’s temper tantrums.

-Not exactly.
-He initially struck a chord with fans because he’s cool to look at and has some nifty dance moves.
+Darth Maul, as a character, initially struck a chord with fans because he’s cool to look at and has some nifty dance moves.
 But after his reintroduction in Clone Wars, it was obvious that there’s depth and pathos to be mined from the character.
-This trade flirts with some it, but confines it to the margins.
+This trade flirts with some it but confines it to the margins.
 None of the good ideas are properly explored.

 That he’s willing to disobey his master is symptomatic of this as well.
 He’s worried about Sidious discovering his personal mission not because he particularly fears or respects him, but because he understands that he’s capable of taking from Maul the one thing he wants and needs: The opportunity to unleash his rage on others; to most rigorously test his skills.
 The story isn’t bold enough to really hone in on this idea though.
 Which is why so much of his ranting reads like babyish whining, and a reveal in the final issue actively undermines it.